tetracorp/k240/docs/_posts/2020-02-28-version-differences.md

 ### Cracked version vs original

-The authorized free distribution of K240 comes from a cracked pirate version which has a single two-byte change allowing any authorisation code to work.
+K240 has a manual protection code system which requires the entry of one of a hundred words from the game's manual.
+The authorized free download of K240 is based on a cracked pirate version of the v1.886 release, which made a single two-byte change allowing any manual protection code to be accepted.

-At 0x40c6 in the v1.886 disassembly we can see where the manual protection check has been skipped by simply branching to the next label.
-The original instruction, `MOVE.W #$025c,D0`, in hexadecimal as `303c025c`, has simply had its first two bytes overwritten with `6016`, which branches forward 24 bytes as if the correct code had been entered.

-Incidentally, the variable 0x25c is the ID number of the game string "AUTHORISATION CODE INVALID!!"
+The change occurs at location 0x40ee (decimal 16622 bytes) in the `playk240` executable, or at 0x40c6 in the disassembly.
+It is the same location for both v1.886 and v2.000.

+The original instruction is `MOVE.W #$025b,D0` (hexadecimal `303c 025b`) , which
+places the ID number of the text string "AUTHORISATION CODE INVALID!!" into data register D0.
+The cracked version has overwritten the first two bytes, `303c`, with `6016`, which branches forward 24 bytes to the instructions normally executed on entry of a correct code.
+All incorrect codes are therefore effectively treated as correct codes.

+The authorisation code requirement can be enabled or disabled by hex editing the two bytes at location 0x40ee in the `playk240` executable.
+Setting the value to `6016` disables it, which may be useful if you have a retail version but have lost your manual.
+This is especially useful if you own a v2.000 copy of K240, since the official download is v.1886 and suffers from the fleet bug.

+Changing the two bytes back from `6016` to `303c` will restore the executable to its original state.
+You can verify this by running the `checksum` program on K240 disk 3, which will give a value of `$1cc3` for an unmodified v1.886 `playk240` file or `$2471` on v2.000, although the program may fail on a cracked version due to other modified files, such as a packed `intro` file on disk 1.
+I'm not sure why you would actually need to re-enable the manual code system, but perhaps you need an unmodified original executable for speedrunning, or just want to see what it looks like when you input incorrect codes.

+It is interesting to note that string 0x25b, "AUTHORISATION CODE INVALID!!", is one of the last entries in the text string list.
 Only two strings appear later in the list, which are 0x25c, "AUTHORISATION CODE ACCEPTED...", and 0x25d, "ENTER A NAME FOR THE SAVED FILE:".
 This suggests that the copy protection system was added very late in development.

-Changing the bytes `6016` back to `303c` will restore the file to its original state.
-We can verify this by running the `checksum` program on disk 1, which will verify the restored `playk240` executable as having the correct checksum of
-$1cc3.
-You will need an unmodified version of Disk 1, however, or the checksum will fail on the cracked version's packed intro file and other modified files.

-The two bytes can be directly hex edited in either version of the executable starting at location 0x4104 (decimal 16644).
-This can be used to disable the authorisation code requirement on a legitimate copy, such as a harddisk install.
-`6016` will disable the code requirement, and `303c` will enable it again.

 ### Directory comparison between v1.886 and v2.000